MafiaOS/Mafia/README.md

 [+] This is because of telethon.errors.rpc_error_list.ApiIdPublishedFloodError

-    [-] APP_ID:   You can get this value from https://my.telegram.org
-    [-] API_HASH :   You can get this value from https://my.telegram.org
+  APP_ID:   You can get this value from https://my.telegram.org API_HASH :   You can get this value from https://my.telegram.org MAFIABOT_LOGFER : Create a private channel/group add rose then type /id in group.
+  STRING_SESSION
+  TG_BOT_TOKEN_BF_HER :
+  TG_BOT_USER_NAME_BF_HER :

 [+] The MAFIA Bot will not work without setting the mandatory vars.
 ```